kevbite/kevbite.github.io/_posts/2023-02-12-building-apis-with-mongodb-and-dotnet-minimal-apis.md

 }
 ```

-This is because `System.Text.Json` doesn't understand what to do with the `ObjectId` for serialization so it'll traverse the object and serialize each property instead.
+This is because `System.Text.Json` doesn't understand what to do with the type `ObjectId` for serialization so it traverses the object and serialize each property instead.
 We can get around this by adding our own custom `JsonConverter`, we'll not go in the full details but this can be found on the Microsoft Website - [How to write custom converters](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/converters-how-to).

 ```csharp
 public class ObjectIdJsonConverter : JsonConverter<ObjectId>